enzoevers/LedMatrixDriver/Doc/SignalFlow.md

 After this data is shifted into the left 74HC164 the signal on pin 1 can be pulled low to start clocking the right 74HC164.
 Pulling pin 1 down can be done at the rising clock edge of for the last data bit.
 Pulling pin 1 down will result in a high-pulled clock for the left 74HC164 which is what the clock was already doing anyway.
 The duration of this last data bit should still be a complete clock cycle however just like the others.

 ## Data input
 When all bits for the section and panel select are shifted in the data can be send.
 On the falling clock edge after the last data bit the data for the rows can be clocked in.
 For the row data the first data being send corresponds to the first row.
-Sending 10010100 this results in the first led of row 0 to be on, the first leds of row 1 and 2 of, on for row 3 and 5 and off for row 4, 6 and 7.
+Sending 10010100 thus results in the first led of row 0 to be on, the first leds of row 1 and 2 of, on for row 3 and 5 and off for row 4, 6 and 7.

 During this time the signal on pin 3 (left 74HC138 active-low enable) and 6 (Latch enable for the MBI5167Gs) should be kept low.